Learn about the types of environments you can create and how to create them for your Cloud Manager project.

 Preview Default [<envId>], which blocks all traffic to the preview service.
 You must actively un-apply the default IP allow list from the preview service in order to enable access.

-A user with requisite permissions must complete the steps of the following options in advance of sharing the preview service URL with any of your teams in order to ensure access to the preview URL.
+A user with requisite permissions must complete the following steps before sharing the preview service URL in order to ensure access to it.

 Create an appropriate IP allow list, apply it to the preview service, and immediately un-apply the